Alejogb1/job-board/blog-data/how-to-call-a-predicate-from-another-predicate-in-prolog.md

 The main `handle_request` predicate first gets the request and it's type based on `request_type` then `process_request` figures out what specific process to trigger based on that type using `process_request_type`.
 The cut in there (`!`) tells prolog that if a type is matched then do not check the following cases that one might create problems so that's a quick and dirty way to handle multiple types of logic but do not use them if you are not experienced

-Now you're thinking "Okay this is good stuff but where do I learn more?"
+Now you're thinking " this is good stuff but where do I learn more?"
 Well I'm not gonna give you links go read some books man or papers there's good stuff there you can find "The Craft of Prolog" by Richard O'Keefe you get a full deep-dive into Prolog best practices or "Programming in Prolog" by Clocksin and Mellish is a classic intro it gives you the fundamental knowledge you need but if you want to get more specific papers on logic programming there's tons of those on ACM or IEEE explorer do a little digging you might get some surprises

 I hope this clarifies it for you and you can now finally finish your expert system network troubleshooting like I should have done back then I remember that night i had to give up and get some sleep I just hope you don't give up on programming when things go south that's the worse you can do you gotta keep pushing no matter what